kemerelab/VideoAnalysis/README.md

 Installation instructions for OpenCV on Ubuntu 14.04
 ----------------------------------------------------

+### Install and configure OpenCV and its dependencies

 <ol>
 	<li>download latest version opencv-3.0.0-beta from http://opencv.org/downloads.html</li>
 	<li>run the following in your terminal: